Rosa Dixon Bowser

 Rosa L. Dixon Bowser (January 7, 1855 – February 7, 1931) was an American educator.
-She was the first black teacher hired in Richmond, Virginia.
+She was the first African-American teacher hired in Richmond, Virginia.
 She organized the Virginia Teachers' Reading Circle, which became the Virginia State Teachers Association, the first organization representing black teachers in Virginia, serving as the organization's president from 1890 to 1892.
 Bowser was president of the Woman's Christian Temperance Union in Virginia, as well as founder and first president of the Richmond Woman's League.
 She was a correspondent for the magazine The Woman's Era, and wrote essays for national publications.

 Early life

 Rosa L. Dixon was born in Amelia County, Virginia, the daughter of Henry Dixon and Augusta Anderson Hawkins Dixon; she was "most likely born enslaved".
 As a child she moved to post-war Richmond with her parents, and was educated by teachers from the Freedmen's Bureau.
 She was identified as a promising student and trained as a teacher at the Richmond Colored Normal School.